strubleca/ka-limited-infection/README.md

 of users specified and fails if that's not possible (this can be (really) slow)

-This assignment is essentially a form of the
+If it is assumed that this means only whole components are infected, this assignment is essentially a form of the
 (subset sum problem)[http://en.wikipedia.org/wiki/Subset_sum_problem],
 where the multiset of integers consists of the sizes of the connected components